Oak Creek canyon, sedona

 Fall colors along Oak Creek in the middle canyon section.

-Reflection on Oak Creek in Sedona
+red rock reflection on Oak Creek in Sedona

 Reflection on Oak Creek